-Over the last six years, our play King Lear (alone) has been performed in venues in Birmingham, Manchester, Bath, Bristol, Oldham, Edinburgh, Buxton and London.
+Over the last seven years, our play King Lear (alone) has been performed in venues in Birmingham, Manchester, Bath, Bristol, Oldham, Edinburgh, Buxton, and London.
 This one-man play revisits the words and themes of the Shakespeare original solely from the perspective of Lear himself.
 By dispensing with the other 28 characters, the audience is allowed a unique insight into his feelings and thoughts.

 Feedback from the audience and reviewers has been extremely positive, and we are now looking at how the piece can be performed in audio and video.

 For more details, please click here.

 The starting point for all our work was the performance of a newly written play Time After Time.

 Whilst the piece is clearly a homage to the work of Shakespeare, nevertheless its major impetus and thrusts were to explore the nature of his creativity and to see Shakespeare in the context of being a part of a theatrical continuum.
 In the play, this continuum, or tradition, starts by actively being grounded in the work and times of Shakespeare and his contemporaries, but in the second half, Shakespeare is catapulted into the 20th Century, to encounter some of the major theatre creations his work helped bring about.

 The play has now been rewritten as a book, and is on sale in Amazon.

 us understand what it is to be Human